NafisaTonni/Magento.softwaretestingboard/README.md

 - The npm init command will guide you through selecting the desired browsers (Chromium, Firefox, WebKit, etc.).

 <h3><ins>Spec File run command </h3>

-this is for Search Functionality work
+This is for Search Functionality work

 - npx playwright test ./tests/search.spec.js --headed

- this is for Add to Cart and Remove from Cart work
+ This is for Add to Cart and Remove from Cart work
 - npx playwright test ./tests/cart.spec.js --headed